feltcute/ModdingDocsMGD/Doc/Events/Additions.rst

 Check **_EventAdditionExample.json** in *Json/Events/* for an example.

-..
-If you have installed the MGD extension, you can type ``_a_Event`` to create an Event addition snippet.

 The overview will proceed to go over valid keys in event additions, how they're added to the base event json, and if their inclusion is required.

 .. note::